da804107/ClubHub/README.md

 ## Project Overview

-ClubHub is designed to enhance the book club experience by offering a centralized platform where users can manage multiple book clubs, track reading progress, and engage with other members.
+ClubHub is designed to enhance the busy minds book club experience by offering a centralized platform where users can manage their membership, track their reading progress, and engage with other members.
 The application includes a user-friendly interface with a dashboard that displays upcoming events, book reviews, and more.

 ## Setup and Installation